AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

   })
 ```

-As you can see, the first `then` passed a value down to the second one where we logged it and we also threw an error that was caught in the `catch` clause.
+As you can see, the first `then` passed a value down to the second one where we logged it and also threw an error that was caught in the `catch` clause.

-We are not limited to chaining in case of success, we can also chain when we get a `reject`.
+We're not limited to chaining in case of success, we can also chain when we get a `reject`.

 ```javascript
 const myPromise = new Promise((resolve, reject) => {